Jeff Hensley

 Jeffrey S. Hensley (born November 11, 1962) is an American professional stock car racing driver and crew chief.
-He works as the crew chief for GMS Racing on their No. 23 Chevrolet Silverado in the NASCAR Craftsman Truck Series, driven by Grant Enfinger.
+He works as the crew chief for Tricon Garage on their No. 15 Toyota Tundra in the NASCAR Craftsman Truck Series driven by Tanner Gray.

-Hensley is a longtime crew chief in the Truck Series, having previously worked for GMS (two other stints with them), ThorSport Racing (three stints with them), Joe Denette/NTS Motorsports, Kevin Harvick Incorporated, Red Horse Racing, Xpress Motorsports, and Bill Davis Racing.
+Hensley is a longtime crew chief in the Truck Series, having previously worked for GMS Racing (three separate stints with them), ThorSport Racing (three separate stints with them), Joe Denette/NTS Motorsports, Kevin Harvick Incorporated, Red Horse Racing, Xpress Motorsports, and Bill Davis Racing.
 Hensley has also worked as a crew chief in the NASCAR Xfinity Series and is the 1990 championship-winning crew chief in the series when it was known as the Busch Series.
 Hensley was to return to the Xfinity Series in 2022 working for Our Motorsports but he left the team prior to the start of the season.

 Racing career

 Driving career

 Hensley began racing at the age of eighteen, racing in various short tracks in Virginia and North Carolina.
 In 1982, he moved to the newly-formed Busch Grand National Series, competing in the Nos.
 2 and 63 for his family-owned team.
 In his first season of competition, he ran ten races, and had five top-ten finishes.
 His abbreviated schedule landed him twentieth in points.
 The following season, he ran twenty-eight of the schedule thirty-five races, and had nine top-ten finishes, and improved to tenth in standings.

 He had two less top-tens in 1984, but had a career-best eighth-place finish in points.
 After he dropped to three top-tens in 1985, in the No. 2 Flute's Sheetmetal car, he retired from driving.